former headquarters of the Midland Bank

 27-35 Poultry and 5 Prince’s Street, EC2

 Listing: Grade I (1972)

-Considered one of Lutyens’ best formal corporate designs, the headquarters of Midland Bank, like its neighbour, the National provincial Bank, were clearly intended as an expression of commercial confidence and mixed much larger, modern floor plates and steel-framed bulk with historically-based forms and contextual cladding.
+Considered one of Lutyens’ best formal corporate designs, the headquarters of Midland Bank, like its neighbour, the National provincial Bank, were clearly intended as an expression of commercial confidence.
+These new headquarters combined much larger, modern floor plates and steel-framed bulk with historically-based forms and contextual cladding.
 Both buildings were considered remarkable in their time and examples of a ‘new architecture’.
 Few bank headquarters of this period attracted a full-length treatment as Midland Bank headquarters did (A Site in Poultry: The historical background to the Midland Bank Building).

 The strong points of this undeniably impressive structure are the legibility and boldly stated subdivision of the lower storeys and the restrained yet assertive articulation of volume at the corners and upper-storey setback.
 Ornament is also applied sparingly but artfully, including prominent sculptures at the corners of the Poultry aspect.